uwdata/verp/README.md

 The VERP (Visualization of Eye movements with Recurrence Plots) Explorer is a visual analysis tool for exploring eye movements during visual-cognitive tasks.
-The VERP Explorer couples several spatial visualizations of eye movements with recurrence plots that reveal patterns of revisitation over time.
+The VERP Explorer couples several spatial eye-movement visualizations with recurrence plots that reveal patterns of revisitation over time.

 Until we prepare a proper documentation, please refer to this